$L^2$-cohomology of quasi-fibered boundary metrics: Quasi-fibered boundary metrics

 For each boundary hypersurface $H_i$, let $x_i\in \CI(M)$ be a boundary defining function, that is, $x_i$ takes nonnegative values, $x_i^{-1}(0)= H_i$ and $dx_i$ is nowhere zero on $H_i$.
 We say that $x_i$ is \textbf{compatible} with the iterated fibration structure $\phi$ if $x_i$ restricted to $H_j$ is constant in the fibers of $\phi_j: H_j\to S_j$ whenever $H_j>H_i$.
 In this paper, we will always assume that our boundary defining functions are compatible with the iterated fibration structure $\phi$.
 This obviously imposes restrictions on the type of boundary defining functions we will consider, but no restriction on the type of manifolds with fibered corners by \cite[Lemma~1.4]{DLR}.

 \begin{definition} Let $v=\prod_i x_i$ be a total boundary defining function for the manifold with fibered corners $(M,\phi)$.
-The space $\cV_{\QFB}(M)$ of \textbf{quasi-fibered boundary vector fields} ($\QFB$-vector fields) consists in smooth vector fields $\xi$ in $M$ such that \begin{itemize} \item[(i)] $\xi$ is tangent to the fibers of $\phi_i: H_i\to S_i$ for each boundary hypersurface $H_i$ of $M$; \item[(ii)] $\xi v\in v^2\CI(M)$. \end{itemize} \end{definition} Notice that a $\QFB$-vector fields is in particular tangent to $H_i$ for each boundary hypersurface, so $\cV_{\QFB}(M)$ is a subspace of the Lie algebra of $b$-vector fields of Melrose \cite{MelroseAPS},
+The space $\cV_{\QFB}(M)$ of \textbf{quasi-fibered boundary vector fields} ($\QFB$-vector fields) consists in smooth vector fields $\xi$ in $M$ such that \begin{itemize} \item[(i)] $\xi$ is tangent to the fibers of $\phi_i: H_i\to S_i$ for each boundary hypersurface $H_i$ of $M$; \item[(ii)] $\xi v\in v^2\CI(M)$. \end{itemize} \end{definition} \begin{remark} As explained in \cite{KR1}, this definition is equivalent to the more complicated definition originally provided in \cite{CDR}. \end{remark} Notice that a $\QFB$-vector field is in particular tangent to $H_i$ for each boundary hypersurface, so $\cV_{\QFB}(M)$ is a subspace of the Lie algebra of $b$-vector fields of Melrose \cite{MelroseAPS},

 In fact, just imposing condition (i) gives the Lie algebra of edge vector fields $\cV_e(M)$ of Mazzeo \cite{MazzeoEdge, ALMP2012,AG}.

 Condition (ii) on the other hand clearly depends on the choice of $v$.
 By \cite[Lemma~1.1]{KR1}, two total boundary defining functions $v$ and $v'$ will give the same space of $\QFB$-vector fields if and only if the function $\frac{v}{v'}$ is constant on the fibers of $\phi_i$ for each boundary hypersurface $H_i$.
 Clearly, conditions (i) and (ii) are preserved by the Lie bracket, so that $\cV_{\QFB}(M)$ is a Lie subalgebra of $\cV_b(M)$.
 As explained in \cite{CDR}, there is in fact a natural bundle ${}^{\QFB}TM\to M$, called the $\QFB$-tangent bundle, and a natural map